 What is the difference between a lease and a rental agreement?

-- Lease – creates a tenancy for an extended period of time, generally 1-2 years.
+- Lease – creates a tenancy for an extended, specific period of time, generally 1-2 years.
 Leases have advantages for both landlords and tenants.
 A lease guarantees an extended period of paid occupancy, which is good for landlords.
 It also provides stable, predictable terms for things like rent, which is good for tenants.

 Can a tenant rent without a written lease?